WebOfTrust/WOT-terms/draft-ssmith-cesr.md

 # Introduction

-One way to better secure event-streaming representation Internet communications is to use cryptographically verifiable primitives and data structures both inside messages and in support of messaging protocols.
+One way to better secure Internet communications is to use cryptographically verifiable primitives and data structures both inside messages and in support of messaging protocols.
 Cryptographically verifiable primitives provide essential building blocks for zero-trust computing and networking architectures.
 Traditionally cryptographic primitives including but not limited to digests, salts, seeds (private keys), public keys, and digital signatures have been largely represented in some type of binary encoding.
 This limits their usability in domains or protocols that are human-centric or equivalently that only support {{ASCII}} text-printable characters, {{RFC20}}.
 These domains include source code,  documents, system logs, audit logs, Ricardian contracts, and human-readable text documents of many types {{JSON}}{{RFC4627}}.

-Generic binary-to-text, {{Bin2Txt}}, event streaming-representation or simply textual encodings such as Base64 {{RFC4648}}, do not provide any information about the type or size of the underlying event-streaming cryptographic primitive.
+Generic binary-to-text, {{Bin2Txt}}, or simply textual encodings such as Base64 {{RFC4648}}, do not provide any information about the type or size of the underlying cryptographic primitive.
 Base64 only provides "value" information.
 More recently {{Base58Check}} was developed as a fit-for-purpose textual encoding of cryptographic primitives for shared distributed ledger applications that in addition to value may include information about the type and in some cases the size of the underlying cryptographic primitive, {{WIF}}.
 But each application may use a non-interoperable encoding of type and optionally size.
 Interestingly because a binary encoding may include as a subset some codes that are in the text-printable compatible subset of {{ASCII}} such as ISO Latin-1, {{Latin1}} or UTF-8, {{UTF8}}, one may *serendipitously* find, for a given cryptographic primitive, a text-printable type code from a binary code table such as the table {{MCTable}} from {{MultiCodec}} for {{IPFS}}.
 Indeed some {{Base58Check}} applications take advantage of the binary MultiCodec tables but only used *serendipitous* text-compatible type codes. *Serendipitous* text encodings that appear in binary code tables, do not, however, work in general for any size or type.
 So the *Serendipitous* approach is not universally applicable and is no substitute for a true textual encoding protocol for cryptographic primitives.

 In general, there is no standard text-based encoding protocol that provides universal type, size, and value encoding for cryptographic primitives.
 Providing this capability is the primary motivation for the encoding protocol defined herein.